kuzzleio/kuzzle/doc/2/api/controllers/security/m-get-users/index.md

 ## Body properties

-- `ids`: an array of user identifiers to get
+- `ids`: an array of user kuids to get

 ---